-Our mission here at Toolwatch is to help every watch lover to enjoy the most out of his timepieces.
-Indeed, things can get pretty anoying when your watch starts having issues.
+Our mission here at Toolwatch is to help every watch lover enjoying the most out of his timepieces.
+Things can indeed get pretty annoying when your watch starts having issues.
 Follow those 10 tips for your mechanical watches and you’ll keep the watchmaker away from them !

 #1 Check every one to two years that your watch is still waterproof.
 Water resistance should be check regularly especially if your watch has received a choc or any time the case is being opened.
 Find out more on mechanical watches and water resistance.

 #2 Wind your watch regularly (or wear them for automatic movements).
 Watches should not be left without working for a long period of time.
 You want the oils in the movement to keep lubricating it.
 You can also use a watch-winder.
 In case you are wearing a manual winding watch, take the habit of winding it every morning.
 Read our article on mechanical watch winding.